fractalscape13/FullStackAnimalShelter/README.md

 * ``git clone https://github.com/fractalscape13/AnimalApi.Solution``
 * ``cd AnimalApi.Solution/AnimalApi``

-_Confirm that you have navigated to the TravelApi directory (e.g., by entering the command_ ``pwd`` _in Terminal)._
+_Confirm that you have navigated to the AnimalApi directory (e.g., by entering the command_ ``pwd`` _in Terminal)._

-_Recreate the ``joseph_wangemann`` database using the following commands (in Terminal on macOS or PowerShell on Windows) at the root of the TravelApi directory:_
+_Recreate the ``joseph_wangemann`` database using the following commands (in Terminal on macOS or PowerShell on Windows) at the root of the AnimalApi directory:_
 * ``dotnet restore``
 * ``dotnet build``
 * ``dotnet ef database update``

-_Run this application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the TravelApi directory:_
+_Run this application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the AnimalApi directory:_
 * ``dotnet run`` or ``dotnet watch run``
 * access the [Swagger UI](http://localhost:5004/swagger/index.html#/) for testing this API

-_To view/edit the source code of this application, open the contents of the TravelApi.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the TravelApi.Solution directory)._
+_To view/edit the source code of this application, open the contents of the AnimalApi.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the AnimalApi.Solution directory)._

 ## Technologies Used